Curiosity, patience, and business knowledge are essential for a successful IT career, according to CCI Training Center’s IT Instructor Gary Drumm.

 So many of our students say they are looking to change careers not only for better money or hours but to have job satisfaction.
 One of the most important things you can do for yourself is to have a job where you feel you are needed and valuable.
 It improves not only your quality of life at work but your quality of life at home.
 If you are miserable in your career, likely your family will feel that misery.
 If you are happy in your career, you will likely become a better wife, mother, husband, father to your family.

 Gary says if you are going into IT you will need a patient and curious personality.
-“Even though people don’t think of it this way, IT is really a ‘people’ field,” he said.
+“Even though people don’t think of it this way, IT program is really a ‘people’ field,” he said.
 “You’re dealing with people all the time, and dealing with people requires patience.
 You also need to a curiosity towards new challenges.
 This field is constantly changing.
 So you need to be able to quickly learn and adapt, which curiosity is part of that.”

 In any IT position, it’s likely that you’ll have to help those with a lower knowledge base than you’ll have after your training.
 Working with people and explaining technology to them requires a great deal of patience as well as a good attitude.
 After a while, things you start to take for granted as common knowledge will not always be common knowledge with your coworkers.
-Patience is key.
+Patience is the key.

 A firm understanding of how businesses actually work is vital to a career in IT